berkeleynerd/lsp_client/PLAN.md

     - `Self.Client.On_Initialized_Notification;`
     - `Self.Client.Listener.On_Server_Started;`
     - `Process_Command_Queue (Self.Client.all);`
-  - Our integration test waits on `Test_Listener.Ready` as the indicator that this path ran successfully.
+  - Our integration test polls `GPS.LSP_Clients.Is_Ready` as the indicator that this path ran successfully.

 ### 3. High-level ALS wrapper (`GPS.LSP_Client.Language_Servers.Real`)